Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/index.md

 In {{site.konnect_short_name}} can configure and manage multiple authentication strategies across various API products and their versions, allowing you to apply distinct authentication scopes for different API versions.

-This section will introduce you to the functionality portal product versions using Dynamic client registration (DCR).
+This section will introduce you to the functionality portal APIs using Dynamic client registration (DCR).
 Using the Application Registration, you can manage multiple APIs and configure a different DCR on a per API basis.
 DCR is one type of strategy for application auth, where {{site.konnect_short_name}} is integrated directly with the IdP to outsource, link, and automate the credential management using that IDP.

 1. Configure the auth strategies of your choice:
   * [Okta](/dev-portal/app-reg/auth-strategies/dynamic-client-registration/okta/)